ThaddaeusII/TAGII-GP/README.md

 ### 4. Adding Genetic Operators

 Outside of new instructional operators, you can change also add new methods for selection, mutation, and crossover with ease.
 All three have a respetive base class (see the ```*Methods/``` folders), and each one has constructor that needs upcalled and a single virtual function to override.
 Mutation has ```mutate()``` to control how an individual program is changed, Crossover has ```cross()``` to determine how two parents create a child/children, and Selection takes both other methods and controls the whole process of how one generation creates the next via its ```select()``` function.
-Once a new method is created, it can be swapped in or added by adding them to ```main.cpp```.
+Once a new method is created, it can be swapped in or added by placing them in ```main_terminal.cpp``` or the GPSystem class.

-### 5. Adding ENvironments
+### 5. Adding Environments

 The the final and most complicated feature of the system is the ability to create and add environments with ease.
 Like before, there is a base class (see ```Environments/Envirnoment.h```), but it is more complicated than before.
 It also needs a constructor upcall to get the name, and also needs four functions: ```display()``` to show the environment, ```load()``` to load an environment form file, ```reset()``` to setup the environment for the next program, and ```registerAllOperators()``` to register all operators that can be used on the environment.
 It should also be added to ```main.cpp``` in order to use it.